 We Call It "Sausage Sauce"

-This is one of the easiest shortcut meals you can make when you just don't feel like cooking or don't have a lot of time.
+This is one of the easiest shortcut meals you can make when you don't feel like cooking or don't have a lot of time.
 Since my wife isn't eating pasta this month, the sauce by itself is enough for her to eat as a meal.
-Serve it up with a vegetable and/or salad and you have a pasta-free quick and easy meal.
+Serve it with a vegetable and/or salad, and you have a quick and easy pasta-free meal.

-Now if you have the time, you would make this sauce from scratch but then I couldn't call it a shortcut meal.
-You could even make the pasta from scratch but then you are really going out of your way to your destination.
-It's a nice trip but takes awhile.
+Now if you have the time, you would make this sauce from scratch, but I couldn't call it a shortcut meal.
+You could even make the pasta from scratch but then go out of your way to your destination.
+It's a nice trip, but it takes a while.

 The Secret to My Shortcut Pasta Sauce

-My shortcut is to find a jarred pasta sauce that you really like that doesn't taste fake or commercial.
+My shortcut is to find a jarred pasta sauce you like that doesn't taste fake or commercial.
 Is there anything as good as homemade?
-I don't think so but there are some very good products on the market especially when you need something quick.
+I don't think so, but some excellent products are on the market, especially when you need something quick.

 I like using a 26 oz jar of Classico Four Cheese tomato sauce made by Di Parma.
-My kids like it and I can purchase it at Costco but I'm sure there are plenty of other decent brands out there.
-Once you add the sausage, it doesn't really matter because the meat adds a lot of flavor. - What's Your Favorite Commercial pasta sauce?
+My kids like it and I can purchase it at Costco, but I'm sure plenty of other decent brands are out there.
+Once you add the sausage, it doesn't matter because the meat adds a lot of flavor. - What's Your Favorite Commercial pasta sauce?

 How to Make Pasta with Sausage Tomato Sauce

 To make this shortcut meal at home, brown some sweet or mild sausage.
-You can purchase it loose or in sausage links, it doesn't matter.
-Just be careful to check the package to make sure it is not hot sausage unless you and your kids love hot and spicy food.
+You can purchase it lose or in sausage links; it doesn't matter.
+Check the package to ensure it is hot sausage only if you and your kids love hot and spicy food.

-Start by heating up a sauce pan over medium-high heat.
-If using sausage links, squeeze the meat out of the casing into the pan.
-Using a wooden spoon, break up the sausage meat into bite sized pieces.
+Start by heating a saucepan over medium-high heat.
+If using sausage links, squeeze the meat from the casing into the pan.
+Break up the sausage meat into bite-sized pieces using a wooden spoon.

 Brown the meat for 3 - 5 minutes.
 You don't want any uncooked meat before you start.
 Now for the easy part.